-Today I’m partnering with King Arthur Flour.
+Today I’m partnering with King Arthur Baking.
 You know I am a total fangirl for KAF, so imagine my excitement when we began working together on their Holiday Table.
 The other week, we discussed what we’re grateful for.
 Working with such a well respected company who consistently puts forth quality products is on my list.

 Have you ever made rugelach before?
 I know it looks ultra fancy and maybe a little intimidating.
 Truth is, it’s just a matter of mixing up a dough, chilling it, and rolling it up with filling inside.
 Like cinnamon rolls, but without any yeast.
 A traditional Jewish treat, rugelach tastes like buttery, light, and flaky croissants, but aren’t nearly as fussy.

 Did you read that?!